Taipei 101: Construction

 Taipei 101's roof was completed three years later on 1 July 2003.
+Taipei 101 was completed in 2004.
+The construction was a joint venture led by Kumagai Gumi, a Japanese construction company, in cooperation with Samsung C&T, a South Korean construction company.
+Samsung C&T was responsible for overseeing the construction of the main structural framework, and RESE was responsible for the construction logistics and main foundation.
 Ma Ying-jeou, in his first term as Taipei mayor, fastened a golden bolt to signify the achievement.
-The formal opening of the tower took place on New Year's Eve 2004.
+The formal opening of the tower took place on 31 December 2004.
 President Chen Shui-bian, Taipei Mayor Ma Ying-jeou and Legislative Speaker Wang Jin-pyng cut the ribbon.
 Open-air concerts featured a number of popular performers, including singers A-Mei and Stefanie Sun.
 Visitors rode the elevators to the Observatory for the first time.
 A few hours later the first fireworks show at Taipei 101 heralded the arrival of a new year.
+It replaced the Petronas Towers in Kuala Lumpur as the world's tallest building.